The historical processing of Jewish history in Gunzenhausen during the Nazi era

 Werner Mühlhäußer continuously publishes research results on the Jewish history of the city.
 They are available in the city archives.

-Since 2021, a dialogue group consisting of Jewish descendants and citizens of Gunzenhausen, led by Stefan Mages, has been meeting regularly for virtual meetings.
-In addition to getting to know each other personally and becoming familiar with one another, understanding and wanting to realize what happened here during the Nazi-Regime is of central importance in the talks.
+Since 2021, a dialogue group consisting of Jewish descendants and citizens of Gunzenhausen, led by Stefan Mages, has been meeting regularly for virtual meeting.
+In addition to getting to know each other personally and becoming familiar with one another, understanding and wanting to realize what was done by citizens of the city and the entire country to their Jewish fellow citizens during the Nazi regime is of central importance in the talks.

 On the Jewish side participate